 Today is World Health Day!
-In an effort to promote and instill health around the globe, the World Health Organization (WHO) is celebrating its annual World Health Day on April 7.
-Each year the holiday highlights a new theme to raise global awareness.
+In an effort to promote and instill health around the globe, the World Health Organization (WHO) is celebrates its annual World Health Day on April 7.
+Each year, the holiday highlights a new theme to raise global awareness.
 This year, we use this day to support nurses and midwives.

 Want to be a part of making the world a healthier and happier place?
 Get involved with World Health Day by following these tips!

 Thank a nurse or midwife that you know

 Right now, a simple word of encouragement or a sincere thank you could make a nurse or midwife’s day.
 They are working long, hard days, and they could always use a pick-me-up.
 You can also enter Giggle Magazine #WeThankYouGiveaway❤️ to show your appreciation to nurses and doctors.

 Learn more about nurses and midwives in order to better support them and their work.
 The WHO has put together a list of key facts about nurses and midwives!